LearnKotlin/AndroidArtifactoryProvider/README.md

 - perform gradle sync and push source code to github repo.

-- Create a new release by creating a new version tag, as specified in second step.
+- Create a new release by creating a new version tag, as specified in second step ie., version_number.